zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 # Inspect or extract backup

 The backup gets stored as a `.tar.gz` file, which can be extracted with `tar -xvf backup.tar.gz`.
-This creates a new folder `backup` (notice: **NOT** with the name of the archive, but w!) and within a folder with the volume name.
+This creates a new folder `backup` (Note: **NOT** with the name of the archive, but with the name of the highest folder inside it!) and within this a folder with the volume name.
 The volume's contents are inside this folder.

 You can also view the content of `backup.tar.gz` like this: